UnitTestBot/UTBotJava/docs/TaintAnalysis.md

             marks: sensitive-data
   ```

-If you want to define `+` operator for strings as taint pass, you should write the following rules:
+If you want to define a `+` operator for strings as taint pass, you should write the following rules:

 ```yaml
 passes: